About

 Background

-I hold an M.S. in Human–Computer Interaction from the University of Michigan, with academic roots in psychology and anthropology.
-This background grounds my systems work in behavioral insight—understanding not just how products function, but how people interpret risk, trust, and control.
+I hold an M.S. in Human–Computer Interaction from the University of Michigan, grounded in psychology and anthropology.
+My academic foundation informs how I model behavioral risk, decision-making patterns, and user trust within platform architecture.

 Currently